 Crisp the skin for 20 minutes and then turn down to 180C.

 Cook the goose for approximately 20 minutes per kilo.

-You should have on hand a sheet of tinfoil, if the skin starts to brown too much, lightly cover the goose with the foil, making sure you then remove the foil for the last ten minutes of cooking, to re-crisp the skin.
+You should have to hand a sheet of tinfoil, if the skin starts to brown too much, lightly cover the goose with the foil, making sure you then remove the foil for the last ten minutes of cooking, to re-crisp the skin.

 The best indication that your bird is cooked is when it’s easy to shake hands with it.
 Grab a tea towel or an oven glove and gently twist the drumstick to the side.
-As soon as it ‘gives’ this is the best indication the bird is cooked.
+As soon as it ‘gives’, this is the best indication the bird is cooked.
 You can also put a skewer into the thickest part of the thigh, the juices should run just slightly pink.

 Remove from the oven and allow to rest uncovered somewhere warm for around 30 minutes.